Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

 Further health information:

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) periodically assesses the government of Nigeria’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nigeria’s air carrier operations.
-At the time of this posting, Nigeria had a Category 1 ranking (i.e. meets FAA guidelines for direct flights to/from the United States).
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Nigeria’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nigeria’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Travel and Safety: Mariners planning travel to Nigeria or through the Gulf of Guinea should also check for U.S. maritime advisories and alerts.
+Maritime Travel: Mariners planning travel to Nigeria or through the Gulf of Guinea should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the ICC and NGA broadcast warnings.